 Some judgements can be hard on logic or seem plain bonkers, and one recent judgement looks very odd.
 An excellent summary and points of debate are raised in the blog article What is the European literary heritage?

-The case ended up in the ECHR, and the judges decided that this work by an internationally known author Guillaume Apollinaire (whom and whose work I didn’t know, being a philistine, so I had to look up) belonged to the European literary heritage.
+The case ended up in the ECHR, and the judges decided that this work by an internationally known author Guillaume Apollinaire (whom and whose work I didn’t know being a philistine, so I had to look up) belonged to the European literary heritage.
 The Court decided Les onze mille verges was European literary heritage on the following grounds: 1) this work was first published in 1907; 2) it has been reprinted many times and translated into in many languages; 3) it was included in the La Pléiade collection in 1993.
-While states can legislate and act against obscenity for the protection of morals, and the lines between the permissible and impermissible differed from one country to another, this didn’t apply here.
-The Court considered that the scope of the discretion states enjoyed on recognizing cultural, historical, and religious peculiarities does not extend to prevent public access a given language, i.e. Turkish, to works deemed European literary heritage.
+While states can legislate and act against obscenity for the protection of morals, and the lines between the permissible and impermissible differ from one country to another, this didn’t apply in this case.
+The Court considered that the scope of the discretion states enjoyed on recognizing cultural, historical, and religious peculiarities did not extend to prevent public access a given language, i.e. Turkish, to works deemed European literary heritage.
 Furthermore, the Court decided that the interference suffered by Mr Akdaş, which consisted of imposing a heavy fine and seizure of all copies of the book, was not proportionate to the legitimate aim pursued.

 If the same book were written in French now, and a Turkish translation appears soon after, which Turkey bans on the grounds of moral, then it may well be OK to do so.
 It was not the content of the book that made it European literary heritage, but the work’s age and fame.
 What factors are necessary to for a work to be considered European literary heritage?
 What’s the cut-off date?
 How many print runs are necessary?
 Who decides an author is world famous?
 Which publishing house has the clout to elevate a piece of work to the canon of Court-backed European literature?
 The list of questions can go on and on.
 What if someone tries to argue that Hitler’s Mein Kampf forms a part of the European literary heritage?